CAST Test Prep: Interpreting Tables and Data Sets

 - How does interpreting tables and data sets relate to the CAST ‘Graphic Arithmetic’ section?

-- The Graphic Arithmetic section is specifically designed to test your skill at interpreting tables and data sets.
+- The Graphic Arithmetic-style items are specifically designed to test your skill at interpreting tables and data sets.
 You will be given prints, charts, and electrical schematics and must extract the necessary data to perform basic calculations and solve problems, mirroring real-world tasks.

 - What are the most important National Electrical Code (NEC) tables for a journeyman electrician exam?